(Log) Chiral de Rham complex and $A_n$-singular surfaces: Introduction

-The author thanks Scott Carnahan for many helpful comments.
-This work was supported by JST, the establishment of university fellowships towards the creation of science technology innovation, Grant Number JPMJFS2106.
+\begin{acknowledgement} The author thanks Scott Carnahan for many helpful comments.
+This work was supported by JST, the establishment of university fellowships towards the creation of science technology innovation, Grant Number JPMJFS2106. \end{acknowledgement}